-Use disorder is a biological condition secondary to a variety of environmental and genetic factors.
-Each human metabolizes drugs differently, and depending on their body's response, they may have little or no ability to discontinue the use of a drug.
+Use disorder is a biological condition secondary to various environmental and genetic factors.
+Each human metabolizes drugs differently, and depending on their body's response; they may have little or no ability to discontinue the use of a drug.

 History and Physical

 For prescribers, it may be difficult to distinguish legitimate pain from drug-seeking behavior.
 Pain is often difficult to assess because patients may be impaired, and self-reporting may be inaccurate or difficult to obtain.
 The astute clinicians should rely on a combination of taking an accurate history, physical, and observation-based assessment.

 Signs of Pain

 - Activity changes: Appetite, increased fatigue, increased alcohol consumption, routines, and increased sleep.

 - Facial expressions: Frowning, grimacing, and rapid blinking